-Menu Command Description transform transform interface Sets the transform control layout: SRT Values - exposes the scale, rotation, and translation controls.
-Transform Matrix - exposes a matrix to control transformations.
-Mote: If you select Transform Matrix, the translate, rotation, and scale fields are replaced by a matrix field instead. transformOrder Sets the order in which transforms are applied: Scale Rotate Translate , Scale Translate Rotate , Rotate Scale Translate , Rotate Translate Scale , Translate Scale Rotate , Translate Rotate Scale . rotationOrder Sets the order in which rotation is applied: XYZ, XZY, YXZ, YZX, ZXY, ZYX. transform > interface: SRT Values translate Controls camera translation on the xyz axes. rotate Controls camera rotation on the xyz axes. scale Controls camera scale on the xyz axes.

-Menu Command Description transform > interface: Tra ransform Matrix matrix Controls transformations using a matrix in place of individual SRT controls.
+Menu Command Description transform interface Sets the transform control layout: • SRT Values - exposes the scale, rotation, and translation controls. • Transform Matrix - exposes a matrix to control transformations.
+Note: If you select Transform Matrix, the translate, rotation, and scale fields are replaced by a matrix field instead. transformOrder Sets the order in which transforms are applied: Scale Rotate Translate, Scale Translate Rotate, Rotate Scale Translate, Rotate Translate Scale, Translate Scale Rotate, Translate Rotate Scale. rotationOrder Sets the order in which rotation is applied: XYZ, XZY, YXZ, YZX, ZXY, ZYX. transform > interface: SRT Values translate Controls camera translation on the xyz axes. rotate Controls camera rotation on the xyz axes. scale Controls camera scale on the xyz axes. transform > interface: Transform Matrix matrix Controls transformations using a matrix in place of individual SRT controls.
 Note: This field is only available if you have selected Transform Matrix in the interface field.